 HOWEVER, YOU CAN APPLY FOR MULTIPLE LICENSES AND LICENSE TYPES.

 Change of Ownership in Adult-Use Cannabis Licenses and Business Establishments in Connecticut

-However, Social Equity Applicant can sell or change the ownership of their cannabis business license in Connecticut if:
+Put differently, a Social Equity Applicant can sell or change the ownership of their cannabis business license in Connecticut if:

-- an owner died; or
+- an owner died;

 Description of Cannabis Licenses in Connecticut

 Below, our Connecticut cannabis consultant describes the authorized activities for each type of marijuana business license in Connecticut.